treble-snake/config-update-tool/README.md

 I'm going to add **.yml** and **.xml** support.

 ### Using as a stand-alone tool
-Install the tool globally by running
+Install the tool globally (or locally without `-g` flag) by running
 ```
 npm install -g config-update-tool
 ```